sarog/rmm-agent/README.md

 # RMM Agent

-A generic Remote Monitoring & Management agent written in Go.
+A generic Remote Monitoring & Management agent written in Go for sysadmins, by sysadmins.

-This is a fork of [wh1te909/rmmagent](https://github.com/wh1te909/rmmagent) version `1.5.1`, the last MIT-licensed release before Amidaware's introduction of the _Tactical RMM License_.

-**Please note**: downloadable binaries (executables) will not be provided on this GitHub repository as they will be useless.
-Users are encouraged to [build](#building-the-windows-agent) and [sign](CODESIGN.md) their own executables to guarantee integrity.
+Downloadable Windows binaries will not be provided on this GitHub repository as they will be unusable due to false-positives from antivirus software.
+Users are encouraged to [build](#building-the-agent) and [sign](CODESIGN.md) their own executables to guarantee integrity.

 ## Project goals
 - Allow anyone to use and modify the agent for whatever they see fit.